Maternal heart disease complicates approximately 1% of all pregnancies and is a leading cause of maternal deaths.

 For those with significant heart disease, labor and delivery might need to be monitored more closely than usual.
 If delivering vaginally, forceps or vacuum extractors might be used to reduce the need for pushing and exertion.
-Heart disease usually does not necessitate cesarean delivery, but in certain instances a cesarean might be safer for you or your baby.
+Heart disease usually does not necessitate cesarean delivery, but in certain instances (like preterm or spontaneous birth), a cesarean might be safer for you or your baby.

 For more information about management of cardiac disease in pregnancy, contact Maternal Fetal Medicine Associates today.
 We’re here as your partner in pregnancy, helping keep you and your baby healthy with regular monitoring, screening, and testing.
 Schedule your pre-conception appointment with us today to learn how your pregnancy may be affected by heart disease, and how we can help you deliver a healthy baby at the right time.
 Call us or contact us online today to get started.